- Download our Moving to Calgary Guide (PDF)

 + PRO: Exceptional public transport infrastructure

-Getting around in Calgary is fairly easy with an integrated travel pass, allowing access to the CTrain and buses.
+Getting around Calgary is convenient with an integrated travel pass, allowing access to the CTrain and buses.
 The city also has e-hailing and taxi services readily available.

 + PRO: Cycling in the city centre is encouraged

-With off-street bike paths and a pedestrian-friendly city centre, Calgary is a cycling enthusiast's dream.
-The city has two shared micromobility programmes, which provide residents with access to bikes and e-scooters for short trips.
+With off-street bike paths and a pedestrian-friendly city centre, Calgary is a cycling enthusiast’s dream.
+The city has two shared micromobility programmes, which provide you with access to bikes and e-scooters for short trips.
+E-scooter programmes have also been integrated into the transport network, making it easier than ever to get around for short-distance travel.

 Cost of living in Calgary